metarhia/Docs/content/en/LAYERS.md

 ## Network

-Metarhia hides network protocol layer from developer at both client and server sides.
+Metarhia abstracts away the network protocol layer from the developer on both the client and server sides.
+You can invoke server methods as if they are simple functions in your client-side (or browser) application.

+The server spawns separate threads for:

+- The load balancer (always HTTP).
+However, you can disable the built-in load balancer in the configuration.
+The balancer redirects incoming traffic to one of the open ports using a round-robin algorithm for simple scaling.
+Alternatively an external balancer can be used
+- Each port (HTTP, HTTPS)

 Metarhia provides promise-based abstraction for RPC calls implemented in [metacom](https://github.com/metarhia/metacom).

 ```js